jkhabra/jkhabra.github.io/content/gallery/wallFeed.md

 ## Summary

-Lettertab is a chrome extension.
+WallFeed is a chrome extension.
 In this extension users can see posts and users can suggest the post url to admin.
 Admin can approve/reject users suggestions and if admin approves the suggestion then post displays on the home page.
 In Lettertab users can search posts, sort posts with views, sort with share and sort with tags.

 ## Responsibilities